wolfv6/keybrd/tutorials/tutorial_8b_creating_and_publishing_your_own_keybrd_extension_library.md

 Publishing on GitHub with listing on Arduino Library-Manager and Arduino Playground LibraryList
 -----------------------------------------------------------------------------------------------
 The advantage of using GitHub is that users can submit pull requests.
-The advantage of using Arduino Library-Manager is that users can install your library through the Arduino IDE.
+The advantage of using Arduino Library-Manager is that users can easily find and install your library through the Arduino IDE.

 Arduino Library-Manager is particular about the directory structures it accepts.
-Your keybrd extension library should have a library.properties file and a src folder, placed like this:
+A library.properties file and a src folder need to be placed in your keybrd extension library like this:

     keybrd_MyKeyboard/
         library.properties